 A vast swathe of arid earth.
 A stretch of the Tsauchub river and the ever moving, land changing Hebron vault.
 This was the stage for the ancient San people to dance their adventures to each other within the safe glow of their evening fires, surrounded by their yellow grass huts.
 These resilient nomads etched out a living on the plains and mountains where Desert Hills Lodge rests today.
 A mere 30km from the Naukluft gate on the C19, Desert Hills Lodge is perfectly positioned to discover the beauty of the Namib.

-In the more recent epoch new commercially minded people settled on these very same plains, mountains and dunes and would come to call it home; this time through the practice of animal husbandry.
+In the more recent epoch new commercially minded people settled on these very same plains, mountains and dunes and would come to call it home; this time as pastoral farmers.
 They named the piece of land Hebron meaning “the binding friendship place” and primarily farmed karakul sheep for their wool and skins.
 In 1981 the Porteus family acquired a portion of farm Hebron, and recently decided to open this incredibly beautiful piece of land to tourism.

 Desert Hills Lodge opened its doors in June 2018.
 The lodge comprises of 18 individual on-suite luxury huts, inspired by the San peoples grass huts of old.
 Guests can relax around the bar, refresh themselves at the pool or take their meals in the breath-taking restaurant, overlooking the magnificent vastness.